Chevreul's salt

 Chevreul's salt (copper(I,II) sulfite dihydrate, Cu2SO3•CuSO3•2H2O or Cu3(SO3)2•2H2O), is a copper salt which was prepared for the first time by a French chemist Michel Eugène Chevreul in 1812.
-Its unusual property is that it contains copper in both of its common oxidation states.
+Its unusual property is that it contains copper in both of its common oxidation states, making it a mixed-valence complex.
 It is insoluble in water and stable in air.
 What was known as Rogojski's salt is a mixture of Chevreul's salt and metallic copper.

 Preparation

 Chevreul's salt is prepared by treating aqueous copper(II) sulfate with a solution of potassium metabisulfite.
 The solution changes colour from blue to green immediately.
 The identity of the green species is unknown.
 Heating this solution produces a reddish solid precipitate: